 The study made use of the quantitative research design because of the quantifiable and the numerical data that is produced in the process.
-This research deals with the manipulation of the empirical variables from time series data for the period 1985/86 to 2014/15.
-This period ranges from end of socialist Derg regime and coming of EPRDF in Ethiopia with various reforms of government policies.
-These include trade reforms, exchange rate policies, and other global reforms like the liberalization of the economy and the Structural Adjustment Programs (SAPs).
+This research dealt with the manipulation of the empirical variables from time series data for the period 1985/86 to 2014/15.
+This period ranges from end of socialist Derg regime and coming of EPRDF in Ethiopia with various government policies and reforms.
+These include trade reforms, exchange rate policies and other global reforms like the liberalization of the economy and the Structural Adjustment Programs (SAPs).